OmarMiniesy/Notes/Networking/Domain Name System (DNS).md

 This server has access to all the records for a **DNS Zone**.
 - It is the server that is configured to answer any DNS requests for its zone without referring to another server.

 > It is the final reference for a query.
-When a query for a domain name reaches an authoritative name server, the server provides *the final answer*.
+When a query for a domain name reaches an authoritative name server, the server provides the *final answer*.

 ---
 ### Name Resolution

 Performed by **recursive resolvers**: servers that contact TLD servers and follow the structure to resolve the name of the host.
 - Resolvers are DNS servers provided by ISP or are publicly available.
+- Also known as the local DNS server.

 1. **Initial Query**: When a user types a web address into a browser, the query first goes to a recursive resolver (typically provided by the user’s ISP or a third-party DNS service).
 The resolver's job is to find the IP address associated with the domain name.
 2. **Contacting Root and TLD Servers**: The recursive resolver first queries a root DNS server, which directs it to the appropriate Top-Level Domain (TLD) server for the domain’s suffix (e.g., `.com`, `.net`).